Aaron Sorkin: Personal life

 Sorkin married Julia Bingham in 1996 and divorced in 2005, with his workaholic habits and drug abuse reported to be a partial cause.
-Sorkin and Bingham have one daughter, Roxy.
-He dated Kristin Chenoweth for several years, who played Annabeth Schott on The West Wing (after Sorkin had left the show).
+Sorkin and Bingham have one daughter, Roxanne Sophie, born in November 2000, known as Roxy, who works as a filmmaker and an actress.
+They were going to have a boy called Charlie four years earlier who died before birth.
+He dated Kristin Chenoweth, who played Annabeth Schott on The West Wing, for several years (after Sorkin had left the show).
 He has also reportedly dated columnist Maureen Dowd and actress Kristin Davis.
 In 2021, Sorkin and Paulina Porizkova dated for a few months.

 A consistent supporter of the Democratic Party, Sorkin has made substantial political campaign contributions to candidates between 1999 and 2011, according to CampaignMoney.com.
 During the 2004 US presidential election campaign, the liberal advocacy group MoveOn's political action committee enlisted Sorkin and Rob Reiner to create one of their anti-Bush campaign advertisements.
 In August 2008, Sorkin was involved in a Generation Obama event at the Fine Arts Theater in Beverly Hills, California, participating in a panel discussion subsequent to a screening of Frank Capra's Mr. Smith Goes to Washington.
 However, Sorkin does not consider himself a political activist: "I've met political activists, and they're for real.
 I've never marched anyplace or done anything that takes more effort than writing a check in terms of activism".
 In 2016, after President Donald Trump won the election, Sorkin wrote an open letter to his daughter Roxy and her mother Julia.

 In 1987, Sorkin started using marijuana and cocaine.
 He said cocaine gave him relief from certain nervous tensions that occur on a regular basis.
 In 1995, he sought rehabilitation at the Hazelden Institute in Minnesota, on the advice of Bingham to combat his addiction.
 In early 2001, Sorkin and his colleagues John Spencer and Martin Sheen received the Phoenix Rising Award for overcoming their drug abuse.
 However, on April 15, 2001, Sorkin was arrested when security guards at Hollywood Burbank Airport found that he was in possession of hallucinogenic mushrooms, marijuana, crack cocaine, and a metal crack pipe.
 He was court-ordered to a drug diversion program, while still working on The West Wing.
 In a commencement speech for Syracuse University on May 13, 2012, Sorkin said he has not used cocaine for eleven years.